Last Updated on March 5, 2023

-While this question of “how long will a new domain take to rank” has many contributing factors, the simple answer is:
+While this question of “how long will a new domain take to rank” has many contributing factors and will usually be “it depends”, a simplistic answer would be:

-However there are obviously contributing factors that could both increase and decrease the time it takes to rank a website, such as:
+However, there are obviously many contributing factors that could both increase and decrease the time it takes to rank a website, such as:

 - keyword competition – how competitive are the terms you wish to rank for.